-Although gathering as much relevant engine information as possible is important, stationary ICE data does not have equal priority for every engine.
-For example, accuracy of the dates the engine was constructed, manufactured, and ordered is most important for engines constructed or manufactured during the 2005 through 2007 transition years for the stationary ICE rules.
+Although gathering as much relevant engine information as possible is important, stationary ICE data does not have equal significance for every engine.
+Accuracy of the dates the engine was constructed, manufactured, and ordered is particularly important for engines constructed or manufactured during the 2005 through 2007 transition years.
+Applicability to the stationary ICE rules in the transition period is not seamless and it is possible to have an engine subject to one, two, or none of the regulations.
 The following table depicts what information pertains to certain types of engines: